-You are reveling in the coveted role of guest rather than host this Thanksgiving.
-Even though the stress over creating a perfectly moist turkey and mountains of fluffy mashed potatoes is not yours, you still have a contribution you can make.
-Don’t show up to dinner empty-handed – pick up one of these Missouri-made products, a perfect accompaniment to any holiday meal.
+You’re reveling in the coveted role of guest rather than host this Thanksgiving.
+Even though the stress over creating a perfectly moist turkey and mountains of fluffy mashed potatoes is not yours, you can still contribute to the festivities.
+Don’t show up to dinner empty-handed – pick up one of these Missouri-made products, a great accompaniment to any holiday meal.
 Your host will thank you, and perhaps you can score an invite for next year.

-Missouri-made products are the perfect way to contribute to Thanksgiving dinner and say “thank you” for the invitation.
+Missouri-made products are a special way to contribute to Thanksgiving dinner and say “thank you” for the invitation.
 Find some of these products and many more on the Buy Missouri website and shop local this holiday season.